a01650552/styleguide/REACT.md

 }
 ```

-- **Name event listeners after what they do, not how they are triggered.**
+- **When using React.Component, name event listeners after what they do, not how they are triggered.**
 > Why?
 This makes it easier to identify their purpose when quickly skimming through #render, and especially when the listener is passed as a prop to child components.
 ```javascript
 // Bad